Sujanbomjan/task_manager_backend/README.md

 - The `taskController.js` handles CRUD operations for tasks.
 Users can add, update, or delete tasks, and the routes for these actions are defined in `taskRoutes.js`.

 ### **Database:**
-- All data related to users and tasks are stored in a PostgreSQL database,
+- All data related to users and tasks are stored in a PostgreSQL database, and .env is also provided with the real data